 Case Study – Small Water System Rates

-Andy McCartney is a Manager for the Fort Worth Water Department and has 30 years of experience in utility finance and cost of service & rate design for Water, Wastewater, Stormwater, Solid Waste, and Electric Utilities.
-He is a former Consulting Manager for Black & Veatch that provided multi-year financial planning, cost of service studies, rate design, impact fee studies, and strategic valuation services throughout the United States.
+Andy McCartney is a Principal Consultant for NewGen Strategies & Solutions and has over 30 years of experience in utility finance and cost of service & rate design for Water, Wastewater, Stormwater, Solid Waste, and Electric Utilities.
+He retired as the Capital Finance Manager for Fort Worth Water in 2022 and has served as a former Principal Consultant with a national consulting firm that provided multi-year financial planning, cost of service studies, rate design, impact fee studies, and strategic valuation services throughout the United States.
 He has also taught cost of service and rate design courses for the Government Finance Officers Association of Texas as well as the Texas Section of the AWWA.

 Mr. McCartney is a licensed Certified Public Accountant in the state of Texas.
 He holds a BBA degree in Finance from Texas A&M University, a BBA degree in Accounting as well as a BS degree in Economics from the University of Texas at Arlington.
 He also obtained his MBA in Finance & Accounting from Dallas Baptist University.

 Chris Ekrut, Director, Environmental Practice, NewGen Strategies and Solutions